 When I first told people I was headed to Kosovo alone, I was met with a ton of scepticism and worry.
 Sure, the country is notorious for corruption and trafficking, but in the end, all that worrying turned out to be a waste of energy.
 Kosovo is actually a really cool country and I felt completely safe the entire time I was there.

 Pristina, Kosovo’s capital, is the best place to start.
-It’s not aesthetically appealing in the slightest, but it’s an interesting place to spend some time as it’s the second youngest country in the world (at least according to those who recognise it).
+It’s not the most aesthetically appealing of the Balkan cities, but it’s an interesting place to spend some time as it’s the second youngest country in the world (at least according to those who recognise it).
 With only a handful of conventional tourist atrractions ‘Pristina experience’ is about feeling the vibe of the city more than anything else.
 It’s got some pretty pumping nightlife and a large expat community which means most restaurants, bars and clubs are well prepared for new foreign visitors.